View of the city from Park Guell in Barcelona, Spain.View of the city from Park Guell in Barcelona, Spain.

 Course Summary

-Unleash your inner historian and linguist with our History and Spanish degree, offering an exciting journey through time and culture, exploring the rich history of Britain and Spain.
-Study the history of nearly two millennia in the historic city of Chester, a global landmark with significant Roman, medieval, and early modern remains.
+Unleash your inner historian and linguist with our BA History and Spanish degree, offering an exciting journey through time and culture, exploring the rich history of Britain and Spain.
+Study the history of nearly two millennia in the historic city of Chester, a global landmark with significant Roman, medieval, and Early Modern remains.

 Study Spanish in small, supportive groups and explore the contemporary history of the Spanish-speaking world.
-Enhance your studies with a short placement in Mexico or Spain during your second year, and a year abroad in your third year.
-Acquire valuable skills and knowledge in both History and Spanish for the business world, preparing you for a successful career where you can make a lasting impact.
+Enhance your studies with a short placement in Costa Rica or Spain during your second year.
+And spend a year abroad in your third year, in which you could choose to undertake a British Council English Language Assistantship or continue your studies of history in Spanish at one of our partner universities, before returning for the final year back in Chester, where you will acquire valuable skills and knowledge in both history and Spanish for the business world, preparing you for a successful career where you can make a lasting impact.

 The BA History and Spanish course contains core modules in both subjects at each level of study.
 You will explore the past to allow you to prepare for your future through topics covering a thousand years of local, national and international history.
 Alongside this, you will develop your Spanish language skills and apply them to real-world situations.
 Our inclusive curriculum means that you will challenge existing narratives about the past and will be encouraged to think critically about how and why these narratives have developed.
 You will also explore important themes and issues relating to race, diversity, gender, imperialism, conflict and climate change.